Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

 ### Deploy from Bicep

-You can provision most of the services required through the supplied [Bicep](../bicep/main.bicep).
+You can provision most of the services required through the supplied [Bicep](../bicep/main.bicep) with command-line using [Azure PowerShell](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/deploy-powershell#deploy-local-bicep-file) or [Azure CLI](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/deploy-cli#deploy-local-bicep-file).
 The Azure portal provides a nice user interface for deploying resources when using a Bicep file.
 To use this interface, start by [clicking this link](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure-Samples%2FServerless-microservices-reference-architecture%2Frefresh-functions-v4%2Fbicep%2Fmain.json).

 Unfortunately, the Bicep cannot provision the following resources.
 Please provision these manually as described in the steps above: